xihn/static/content/writings/_index.md

 +++
 paginate_by = 15
-title = "All blog posts"
+title = "Writings"
 sort_by = "date"
 page_template = "blog-page.html"
 +++

+Extremeley random and somewhat low quality notes.

+---

 > Warning: this is infrequently updated